I've been dependent on a lot of substances over the years.

 I’m here to tell you that you can.
 And you can thrive. :-)

-These 9 nutrients have helped me minimize withdrawal symptoms, overcome my addictions, and get on with my life.
+These 9 nutrients, vitamins and supplements have helped me minimize withdrawal symptoms, overcome my addictions, and get on with my life.

-I personally have experience with tobacco, nicotine, alcohol, benzodiazepines and antidepressant dependence and withdrawal.
+I personally have experience with tobacco, nicotine, alcohol, benzodiazepines and antidepressant dependence, addiction and withdrawal.

 And even if you don’t struggle with addiction, these nutrients are still great for optimal brain and mental health.